-- Washoe County will reimburse employees in the Public Health Nurse Supervisor classification up to three hundred dollars (\$300) per calendar year to take nonmandatory training that is reasonably related to the required skill or education for the employee's current or related position, as approved by the Department Head or designee. - All courses, which may include online or live training, and reimbursement of these courses must be approved by the Department Head or designee prior to participating in the training event. - 3.
+- Washoe County will reimburse employees, in the following classifications, up to the stated dollar amount per calendar year to take non-mandatory training that is reasonably related to the required skill or education for the employee's current or related position, as approved by the Department Head or designee: - APRN's: Up to one thousand dollars (\$1,000) per calendar year - PHN's: Up to three hundred dollars (\$300) per calendar year - 2.
+All courses, which may include online or live training, and reimbursement of these courses must be approved by the Department Head or designee prior to participating in the training event. - 3.
 Reimbursable expenses shall be restricted to course fees and required materials. - 4.
 Employees are responsible for submitting applicable documents and receipts to their department for reimbursement within thirty (30) days of completing the course. - 5.
 There is no yearly roll-over or cash payment for unused continuing education reimbursement. - 6.
 While courses should normally be taken on the employee's own time, exception may be granted by the Department Head or designee, in which case hours away from work may be flexed, with prior department approval, or deducted from the employee's accumulated vacation, compensatory or personal leave, or recorded as leave without pay.